dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

     At the end of the script unity-controller Deployment and DaemonSet unity-node will be ready, execute command `kubectl get pods -n unity` to get the status of the pods and you will see the following:

-    * One or more Unity XT Controller (based on controllerCount) with 5/5 containers ready, and status displayed as Running.
+    * One or more Unity XT Controllers (based on controllerCount) with 5/5 containers ready, and status displayed as Running.
     * Agent pods with 2/2 containers and the status displayed as Running.

 **Note**: